Pennsylvania Telephonic Psychiatric Consultation Service Program (TiPS)

 PCPs can contact their TiPS team to enroll.
 There is no fee: TiPS is funded by the Pennsylvania Department of Human Services (DHS) through the Medicaid Managed Care Organizations (MCOs).
 It is free for all prescribers of psychotropic medications to use.

-Once your practice enrolls in TiPS, your regional team will come to your office or provide education over the phone for you and your staff.
+Once your practice enrolls in TiPS, your regional team can provide an overview of the TIPs program through a Webinar for you and your staff.
 They will explain the program, how to access services, answer questions, and discuss expectations.

 Regional TiPS teams